DAS-coin/Nanode21/README.md

 You will need to install,configure and have running nginx (or apache) and phpfm to run this stuff.

-*  To install in server root you need to empty it first, then change in the server root Run `git clone https://github.com/https://github.com/stefonarch/Nanode21 .`
+*  To install in server root you need to empty it first, then change in the server root Run `https://github.com/DAS-coin/Nanode21 .`
 Note the final dot!
 * You can install also in <your_IP>/stats or a name of your choice.
-Just run `git clone https://github.com/https://github.com/stefonarch/Nanode21 /var/www/html/stats`
+Just run `git clone https://github.com/DAS-coin/Nanode21 /var/www/html/stats`
 Note: /var/www/html may be different on your server.
 * This frontend should be visible at http://[your-ip-address]/stats/
 * Modify settings in /modules/config.php at your needs.